khrome/SplatterPlot.js/README.md

          ));
     }

-And now let’s see what happens if we just change the seed value (to clearly see the difference, open them in two tabs and flip back and forth).
+And now let's see what happens if we just change the seed value (to clearly see the difference, open them in two tabs and flip back and forth).

     var plot = new SplatterPlot('panel_one', 1000, 600, 800);
     plot.nodeX = 10;